jesusprubio/ninja-countdown/README.md

 ninja-countdown
 ===============

-Polymer element implementing a simple countdown.
-See the [component page](http://jesusprubio.github.io/ninja-countdown) for more information.
-Inspired in the ["flip-flop"](https://github.com/Granze/flip-clock) component.
+Polymer element implementing a simple countdown, see the [component page](http://jesusprubio.github.io/ninja-countdown) for more information.
+Inspired in the [flip-clock](https://github.com/Granze/flip-clock) element.